pietrodn/filter-bubble/slide.md

 * filters alter our perception of the world
 * information given to citizens should be not filtered according to what they like
+* *relevance* shouldn't be the only metric to suggest content to show
 * even if they seem fair, **these algorithms are not neutral**